fayzidin/AI_agent_scheduler/OUTLOOK_OAUTH_SETUP.md

 ## 🚨 **Current Error Analysis**

-If you're getting "You can't sign in here with a personal account" errors, it's because the Microsoft Azure App Registration is configured for organizational accounts only.
+The error `AADSTS70002: The provided request must include a 'client_secret' input parameter` occurs because the Microsoft authentication flow is expecting a client secret, which is not required for public client applications like web apps using MSAL.js.

-## 🛠️ **Quick Setup Steps**
+## 🛠️ **Quick Fix Steps**

-### **Step 1: Create an Azure App Registration**
+### **Step 1: Create a New Azure App Registration**

 1. **Go to Azure Portal:**
    - Visit: https://portal.azure.com/